OpenCilk/actions/README.md

     # Extra arguments to pass to CMake.
 See https://llvm.org/docs/CMake.html
     # for an overview of LLVM-specific CMake options.
     extra_cmake_args: ''

-    # Python version to use.
-    # Default: 3.11
-    python_version: ''
 ```

-This action outputs the build directory for opencilk-project into the variable
+This action outputs the installation directory for opencilk-project into the variable `opencilk-installdir` and the build directory for opencilk-project into the variable `opencilk-builddir`.
-`opencilk-builddir`.

 # Usage: `build-cheetah`